Bowel (Colorectal) Cancer

 And I'm now, as they say, in between drugs.

-For almost everyone we talked to receiving treatment for advanced bowel cancer the availability of their drugs had been an issue.
+For almost everyone we talked to that was receiving treatment for advanced bowel cancer, the availability of their drugs was an issue.
 Two people were being treated privately and were aware that their drugs might not have been available on the NHS.
 One NHS patient had to travel to a different hospital in her area for treatment until it became available closer to home.
-Another woman being treated on the NHS became involved in a high profile campaign for the right to receive treatment in her area rather than having to travel to another part of the country.
+Another woman being treated on the NHS became involved in a high-profile campaign for the right to receive treatment in her area rather than having to travel to another part of the country.

 She campaigned for the right to receive her chemotherapy at her local hospital.